Changing your Watch Battery is a Pain!

-Below is a Conversion Chart for the most common Watch Battery types.
+Below is a Conversion Chart, or Cross Reference Guide for the most common Watch Battery types.
 Both Regular (Silver Oxide & Mercury) and Lithium Battery Watch Cells.
-Take your Watch Battery Number, and look it up on the chart to locate its conversion number.
+Take your Watch Battery Number, and look it up on the Chart to locate its Conversion Number.
 Then go into any Jewelry Store and buy one.
 (Just about any Store, Jewelry or not, will sell Watch Batteries!)

 Note: There are some batteries that will work for multiple Battery Numbers.
 So if they’re out of one battery, you can always use the other!
 I’ll list these at the end of the blog!

 Here they are.
 The most common Watch Batteries, their Conversion Numbers and Voltage.

 (Also note that Energizer is probably one of the most common brands of Watch Batteries sold!
 P.S.
 364 & 379 are the two most popular Watch Batteries there are, so expect stores to be out of these!
 (Of Course!)